Education: from school closure to recovery

 Monitoring of school closures

 Throughout the pandemic, in close cooperation with ministers of education, UNESCO monitored the evolution of school closures around the world.
-Data presented in the interactive map show the evolution from February 2020 to July 2022.
+Data presented in the interactive map show the evolution from February 2020 to June 2022.
+Download the data here.

 Evidence of good practices, practical tips and references to mitigate the impact of school closures